All About

 Every size in fact to suit sheltered estuary flattie bashing, dropping a fish-bait back into a wreck from an anchored boat through to battling with the largest shark offshore, for example:~

-• Shallow sheltered estuary fishing with a baited spoon for flatfish
+• Fishing with a baited spoon for flatfish;

 • Free-lining a live sand eel for bass